Crisis Management Protocol

 • Prolonged disruption of public utilities and/or services at the host institution, site or country.

-Once the Vice Provost for Diversity and International Affairs or his/her designee has been notified of an international travel crisis, a request to convene the International Travel Crisis Management Team will be issued to review the situation and take the following appropriate actions:
+Once the Associate Vice Provost for International Affairs or his/her designee has been notified of an international travel crisis, a request to convene the International Travel Crisis Management Team will be issued to review the situation and take the following appropriate actions:

 • Discern any immediate measures needed to preserve the health and safety of staff;

 • Determine the appropriate course of action overseas;

 • Developing and assisting with an evacuation plan, if necessary (considering the safety of various modes and routes of travel, the costs of evacuation and the method of meeting those costs, and available in‐country resources), based on advice from the U.S. Department of State and in‐country staff.
 Options would include evacuation, move to U.S. Embassy compound, or remaining on‐site and maintaining a low‐profile.

 • Developing a communication document to be utilized by all individuals involved (consistency is crucial); while keeping in mind the privacy of students and faculty involved.

 • Preparing a list of individuals to be alerted once the entire plan is in place (including the Provost, University President, UofL faculty, staff, and family of that faculty abroad).

 • Developing a crisis communication plan which factors in the people to be included, organizations to notify, and effective methods of communication to utilize